We are a team of neuroscientists who want to change the way our tools are developed and shared

 United Kingdom: UCL, University of Leicester, Oxford University, University of Bristol

-United States: MIT, Harvard, Boston University, UMass Amherst, Draper Labs, Brown University, NYU, Cold Spring Harbor Laboratory, Rockefeller University, Columbia University, Princeton, University of Pittsburgh, Janelia Farm, Virginia Tech, Johns Hopkins University, Medical University of South Carolina, Georgia Tech, Indiana University, University of Wisconsin–Madison, Michigan State University, University of Eastern Michigan, UT Austin, Rice University, University of Oregon, UCSF, UCSD, Caltech, the Allen Institute
+United States: MIT, Harvard, Boston University, UMass Amherst, Draper Labs, Duke University, Brown University, NYU, Cold Spring Harbor Laboratory, Rockefeller University, Columbia University, Princeton, University of Pittsburgh, Janelia Farm, Virginia Tech, Johns Hopkins University, Medical University of South Carolina, Georgia Tech, Indiana University, University of Wisconsin–Madison, Michigan State University, University of Eastern Michigan, UT Austin, Rice University, University of Oregon, UCSF, UCSD, Caltech, the Allen Institute